MY SCIENTIFIC INVESTIGATION REACHES ITS END IN THE MINES OF MILOS ISLAND

 ❍ Betaine (Trimethylglycine) – supports the remethylation of homocysteine.

-❍ Magnesium and Zinc – necessary for enzyme activity.
+❍ Manganese and Zinc – necessary for enzyme activity.

 ❍ Methionine – an amino acid that starts the methylation cycle.